Rocket Lab Electron: Applications

 Moon Express contracted Rocket Lab to launch lunar landers (multiple launches contracted, some planned for Moon Express operations after GLXP) on an Electron to compete for the Google Lunar X Prize (GLXP).
 None of the contenders met the prize deadline, and the competition was closed without a winner.
 For sometime after the closure of GLXP, the Moon Express Electron launches remained scheduled, but before February 2020, all the launches of Moon Express using Electron were canceled.

+Suborbital launches

+In April 2023, Rocket Lab announced an Electron derivative vehicle named HASTE (Hypersonic Accelerator Suborbital Test Electron) capable of delivering 700 kg on a suborbital trajectory.
+Customers include Dynetics, who is using the rocket to launch test vehicles under the MACH-TB program.
+The first launch, DYNAMO-A, occurred on June 18, 2023 from Launch Complex-2 (LP-0C) in the Mid-Atlantic Regional Spaceport.

 Launch sites

 The rocket is launched from Rocket Lab Launch Complex 1 on Māhia Peninsula, New Zealand.
 The launch pad's remote and sparsely populated location is intended to enable a high frequency of launches.
 The rocket and launch pad were both privately funded, the first time all parts of an orbital launch operation were entirely run by the private sector (other private spaceflight companies lease launch facilities from government agencies or only launch suborbital rockets).

 In October 2018, Rocket Lab selected Virginia Space's Mid-Atlantic Regional Spaceport (MARS) at the Wallops Flight Facility, Virginia, as its future secondary launch site in the United States, called Rocket Lab Launch Complex 2.
 Launch Complex 2 (LC-2) is expected to serve government customers.

 The first launch from LC-2 happened on 24 January 2023.
 An Electron rocket successfully orbited 3 satellites.

 Additionally, the UK Space Agency is giving Highlands and Islands Enterprise the opportunity to develop an Electron launch pad on the A' Mhòine Peninsula in Sutherland, Scotland.
 The location would be named Sutherland spaceport.